rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 }
 {{< /highlight >}}

-In this case the "Hello React Children" would be used as children in the Header component and thus render in the `<h1>` tag.
-That's a powerful way to nest React components into each other, because the children property is always accessible in the props of a component.
+In this case the "Hello React" text would be used as children in the Header component and thus render in the `<h1>` tag.
+That's a powerful way to compose React components into each other, because the children property is always accessible in the props of a component. {{% a_blank "That's why no inheritance is used in React." "https://reactjs.org/docs/composition-vs-inheritance.html" %}}

 {{% chapter_header "React's Context API" "react-context-api" %}}